patrickbryant/patrickbryant.github.io/_pages/cv.md

 * Nathan Sugarman Award 2018
   * University of Chicago, Enrico Fermi Institute
-  * A cash prize awarded anually to two graduate students of the Enrico Fermi Institute.
+  * A cash prize awarded annually to two graduate students of the Enrico Fermi Institute.
   * "For his work in measuring the Higgs boson pair production cross section and his contributions to the new system of track reconstruction electronics for the ATLAS trigger."

 * Grainger Graduate Fellow 2017-2018